Local businesses can now post on Google with Posts on Google

 Businesses can create these posts on the web and in the Google My Business Android and iOS apps.

 Google first experimented with this feature during the last U.S. election.
-Since then, it opened the service up to more users over time.
+Since then, it gradually opened the service up to more users.
 The most recent launch was in Brazil, where musicians can now post updates, too.
 While this feature may feel like a nascent rebirth of Google’s social networking efforts, the plan here is clearly not to bring back Google+ but to allow businesses to publish more timely information for their customers.

 0